Having recovered from a heart attack and a tear in her artery wall, Bertha “B” Verde is dedicated to educating women about heart disease.

 For years David Brush lived with an irregular heartbeat caused by atrial fibrillation.
-Scripps doctors treated David’s AFib thanks to a Watchman device, allowing him to stop taking blood thinning medication.
+Scripps doctors treated David’s AFib thanks to a device that allowed him to stop taking blood thinning medication.
 Read David’s story.

 The mother/daughter duo of Pat Egan and Caroline Helms are both back on the road to good health after suffering multiple heart attacks.
 Learn more about how cardiac rehab helped with their recoveries.

-Financial advisor Laurie Lipman is vigilant about preventative heart care after her mother passed away from a massive heart attack at age 62.
+Financial advisor Laurie Lipman is vigilant about preventive heart care after her mother passed away from a massive heart attack at age 62.
 Read Laurie’s story.

 Rodolfo Nelson-Culebro travels from Mexicali, Mexico for heart care and credits Scripps cardiologists with saving his life.
 Learn why Rodolfo chooses Scripps for cardiology care and more.